Bailiff fees: High Court Enforcement.

 It is vitally important to make clear that if you do have available goods that can be taken (usually a motor vehicle) and you refuse to sign a Controlled Goods Agreement, then the High Court Enforcement Officer is legally entitled to immediately remove goods and accordingly, he may then charge the Enforcement Stage 2 fee below.

-PS: In some circumstances, he may also charge the Sale Stage Fee as well (see more below).
+PS: In some circumstances, it is possible for the enforcement agent to also charge the Sale Stage Fee as well (see more below).

 Enforcement Stage 2